codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 >**NOTE**
-The variables exported through `cf_export` overrides those at the pipeline-level.
+Variables exported through `cf_export` override those at the pipeline-level.

 You can either: